-h Cash and cash equivalents
+g Cash and cash equivalents

 The Group considers all highly liquid investments, which are unrestricted as to withdrawal or use, with original maturities of three months or less as cash equivalents.
-As of December 31, 2018 and 2019, the Group had total balance of RMB35,375 and RMB18,715, respectively, held in accounts managed by WeChat Pay, Alipay, China Merchants Bank Aggregate Paying Platform and 99bill in connection with the collection of tuition fees online, which have been classified as cash and cash equivalents on the consolidated balance sheets.
+As of December 31, 2019 and 2020, the Group had total balance of RMB18,715 and RMB17,933 respectively, held in accounts managed by WeChat Pay, Alipay, China Merchants Bank Aggregate Paying Platform and 99bill in connection with the collection of tuition fees online, which have been classified as cash and cash equivalents on the consolidated balance sheets.

-i Time deposits
+h Time deposits

 Time deposits in the current assets represent demand deposits placed with banks with original maturities of more than three months but less than one year.
 For the time deposits in the non-current assets, the maturities are more than one year.
-Interest earned is recorded as interest income in the consolidated statements of comprehensive loss during the periods.
+Interest earned is recorded as interest income in the consolidated statements of comprehensive income/(loss) during the periods.

-j Short-term investments
+i Short-term investments